Upstatement/ups-public-library/src/entries/what-is-css.md

 ## Writing Selectors

-The first step to writing CSS is to write a selector that specifies which element(s) you want to style.
+The first step to writing CSS is to create a selector that specifies which element(s) you want to style.
 There are many types of selectors, each with their own use cases.
 The most common ways to select elements are by <a href="#type-selector">tag type</a> and by <a href="#class-selector">class name</a>.

 Here are some of the most common selectors and their use cases.
 For a complete list, visit the [CSS selectors reference on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).